polyseam/cndi/README.md

 We also specify the node `role`, this is either `"controller"` or `"worker"`.

-Here is an example `cndi-config.json` object that contains a set of node entries to deploy:
+Here is an example `cndi-config.jsonc` object that contains a set of node entries to deploy:

 ```jsonc